CIOs are starting to use different AI and machine learning capabilities to improve IT service management processes....

 "Data is the fuel that AI needs to deliver relevant and valuable insights," said John Peluso, CTO of AvePoint's Public Sector.
 Quick wins from applying AI in ITSM come from insights that can drive priority, predictive action and critical alerts.

 Ready to dig a little deeper?
-Here are 10 ways in which AI in ITSM is changing how IT services are delivered.
+Here are 10 ways in which machine learning and AI in ITSM is changing how IT services are delivered.

 Chatbots integrated into ITSM infrastructure can be used to categorize the underlying problem in employee requests.
 For example, Genpact recently went live with the BMC Chatbot integrated with BMC Helix SaaS suite, which automated connectivity with ITSM infrastructure across cloud and on-premises infrastructure.
 The chat interface simplified the ability to prioritize and automate level one and two service requests for 50,000 Genpact users.